 Nagas in Hindu Lore

-In the Hindu religious texts, it's written that the Nagas were fathered by sage Kashyapa, an ancient sage.
-Water is their element of choice and they're known to live in an underground realm named Naga-loka.
+In the Hindu religious texts, it’s written that the Nagas were fathered by the ancient sage Kashyapa.
+Water is their element of choice, and they’re known to live in an underground realm named Naga-loka.
 Interestingly, Nagas are also known to guard treasures, which points to their protective role in Hindu mythology.

 Let’s take a closer look at some key features of Nagas in Hindu mythology: